tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Perceptron](Images/perceptron.png)

-* The perceptron mimics the functioning of a biological neuron, it receives input data signals (_X<sub>n</sub>_) that can take boolean or numeric values.
+* The perceptron mimics the functioning of a biological neuron, receiving input data signals (_X<sub>n</sub>_) that can take boolean or numeric values.

 * Every input data signal is weighted according to the relevance of each one under the context of the problem the perceptron was designed.